irenapopova/coding/catch-of-the-day/NOTES/NOTES.md

 export default StorePicker;
 ```

 🛑 I cannot return both a comment and an element, If I want to have a comment have to put it

+Notes